JerryAZR/FPGA-Robotics-Edu-2/feedback/README.md

 in [encoder test 1](../encoder_test1).
 With the updates modules, the two motors now run at the same speed!

-## Challenge

-Try to implement a PI, PD, or PID system by approximating the I and/or D terms.

 ## Tutorial

 ### Prerequisite